Delhi Fuel Ban for End-of-Life Vehicles Delayed! New Rule to Kick in From Nov 1

 DELHI AND NATIONAL CAPITAL REGION (NCR), INDIA, JUL 8 – The fuel ban targets diesel vehicles over 10 years and petrol vehicles over 15 years to reduce pollution, with about 62 lakh end-of-life vehicles in Delhi-NCR affected, officials said.

-- The implementation of the fuel restriction targeting end-of-life vehicles in Delhi has been postponed until November 1, 2025, following a decision by the regulatory body overseeing air quality management.
+- The directive to prohibit fueling of end-of-life vehicles in Delhi has been postponed to November 1, 2025, following discussions at the recent meeting held by the air quality regulatory body.

 Delhi Delays Fuel Ban on Older Vehicles